BradleyCodeU/bradleycodeu.github.io/_apcsp/scratch/001AboutMe.md

 Your first Scratch assignment is to create a scenario in which a sprite introduces you to your classmates.

-Creating Your Game
+Creating Your Game:

 1. Choose any sprite from the Scratch library to represent yourself.
+This is your avatar.

 2. Choose any backdrop from the library and insert it into your scene.